 Quality #2: A good listener

-When you consider the people on your short list for becoming a future manager, how well do they listen?
+When you consider the people on your short list for who to promote, ask yourself: how well do they listen?
 Do they talk over people and push their ideas on everyone else, or do they first seek to understand the perspectives of others?

 The better the listener someone is, the more likely they are to succeed as a manager.
 Often, the best way to address a situation as a leader is to ask questions to truly understand a situation before reacting or responding.